-The infamous Dead Prez required a certain look for their highly anticipated third album ‘Information Age’ which was a bold sonic shift for the provocative hip-hop duo.
+The infamous Dead Prez required a certain aesthetic for their highly anticipated third album ‘Information Age’ which was a bold, sonic shift for the provocative hip-hop duo.

 The artwork had to embody everything that group stand for yet also convey the new message of evolution, change, positivity as well as attempt to break genre limitations and reach out into new areas with creativity.

-After numerous late-night skype conversations discussing ideas and reference points, I went away and began sketching up rough ideas to combine all these elements to form one mural or composition.
+After numerous late night skype conversations, discussing ideas and references to be included, I went away and began sketching up rough ideas on how to combine all these elements to form one composition or mural.

 From this point I began designing in as many different styles as possible to explore what would artiscally fit.
 I must have done upwards of 50 different variations.
 From abstract, illustrations to full on photo realistic renditions.